Frequently Asked Questions

 Is there a Mac or Linux desktop version?

-Mac users should use the native OddsGuard Safari app (see the iOS & Mac section) — it covers the desktop use case on macOS.
-A Linux build is not currently planned; Linux users can install the Chromium or Firefox extension.
+Mac users should use the native OddsGuard app from the Mac App Store (see the iPhone, iPad & Mac section) — it covers the desktop use case on macOS.
+A Linux desktop build is not currently planned; Linux users can install the Firefox add-on directly.

 Free Embeddable Widget7